-Students who have at or above 90% attendance each semester will be invited to our end of Semester attendance rewards.
+Students who are at or above 90% attendance each semester will be invited to participate in our end of semester attendance activities.

-Students who have an overall attendance percentage of 100% for the year will receive an attendance medal during the Presentation Day Awards Ceremony at the end of the academic year.
+Students who have an overall attendance percentage of 100% for the year, will receive an attendance medal during our annual Presentation Day Ceremony at the end of the academic year.